protontypes/open-sustainable-technology/README.md

 - [HPXML to Home Energy Score Translator](https://github.com/NREL/hescore-hpxml) - This translator script takes an HPXML file or directory of files as an input and generates HEScore inputs from it.
 - [LoadProfileGenerator](https://github.com/FZJ-IEK3-VSA/LoadProfileGenerator) - A program for generating load curves for residential consumers.
 Agent-based and extremely detailed.
 - [The-building-data-genome-project](https://github.com/buds-lab/the-building-data-genome-project) - A collection of non-residential buildings for performance analysis and algorithm benchmarking.
-- [VOLTTRON](https://github.com/VOLTTRON/volttron) - A platform that provides services for collecting and storing data from buildings and devices.
-It provides an environment for developing applications that interact with data.
 - [EnergyPlus](https://github.com/NREL/EnergyPlus) - A whole building energy simulation program that engineers, architects, and researchers use to model both energy consumption and water usage in buildings.
 - [OpenStudio](https://github.com/NREL/OpenStudio) - A cross-platform collection of software tools to support whole building energy modeling using EnergyPlus and advanced daylight analysis using Radiance.
 - [BEMServer](https://github.com/HIT2GAP-EU-PROJECT/bemserver) - An open source Python server to deploy energy management solutions for buildings.